camunda/camunda-docs-manual/content/user-guide/security.md

 ## Onboarding of Employees

 New software developers are being introduced to our security policies and best practices during their onboarding process.

+## Automatic Virus Scan

+An automatic virus scan is part of our release process ans is constantly being performed and kept up to day.

 # Deployment Options and Components